Discover the beauty of a dry, sensitive winter skin facial in Grimsby

 WINTER SKIN IMPAIRED ACID MANTLE

 No matter how many layers of warm clothes you wear from head to toes.
-When the temperatures drop, your skin moisture drops with them.
+When the temperatures drop, your skin's moisture drops with them.
 Dryness is the most evident consequence of cold weather on the skin.
 While high summer temperatures make your skin produce more oil, cold weather has the opposite effect.

-alterations in skin microcirculation can cause facial redness,
+Alterations in skin microcirculation can cause facial redness,

 telangiectasia or spider angioma.

-The effects of the above-mentioned external stressors plus the friction of clothes against the skin can eventually damage the hydrolipidic barrier.
+The effects of the above-mentioned external stressors, plus the friction of clothes against the skin, can eventually damage the hydrolipidic barrier.
 This hydrolipidic barrier, also known as the acid mantle, is a layer made of naturally occurring oils and lipids that are necessary to maintain skin balance and protect it from external stressors.
 Disruption of the acid mantle makes the skin more vulnerable to all the winter stressors, thus falling into a spiral in which the skin will be less capable of recovering itself from continual aggression and loss of moisture.

 WINTER SKIN CARE

-To minimize the effects of winter on the skin and prevent the characteristic dryness that comes with it, we highly recommend adapting your skincare routine to the new season.
+To minimise the effects of winter on the skin and prevent the characteristic dryness that comes with it, we highly recommend adapting your skincare routine to the new season.
 Here you have some tips:

 Use a gentle skin cleanser.

-Enhance your skin moisture.
+Enhance your skin's moisture.

 We highly recommend boosting vitamin C in your skin using Juliette Armand Vitamin C serum once in a while.
 It will prepare your skin for the cold season.